What is a Default Risk Premium?

 Liquidity and profitability

 Lenders may also examine an entity’s financial position.
-For example, if a business was applying for a loan from a bank, the bank might examine some of the business’ recent financial statements.
+For example, if a business is applying for a loan from a bank, the bank might examine some of the business’ recent financial statements.
 If the business seems to be generating reliable month-over-month revenue, effectively managing costs and producing profits, banks may be more inclined to charge a lower default risk premium.

 Examining the business’ balance sheet and cash flow statement provide insight into the business’ liquidity and ability to meet monthly interest payment obligations.
 Conversely, poor liquidity and profitability will solicit a higher default risk premium.

 Assets make borrowers attractive to banks, as the loans can be collateralized against them.
 For example, if a business owns a $5-million building and would like to take on a $5 million loan to finance its operations, a bank might use the building as collateral.
 In such a situation, the bank would be able to claim ownership of the building in the event that the business was no longer able to make the loan repayments.